Frans de Waal: Career

 In 1975, De Waal began a six-year project on the world's largest captive colony of chimpanzees at the Arnhem Zoo.
-The study resulted in many scientific papers, and resulted in publication of his first book, Chimpanzee Politics, in 1982.
+The study resulted in many scientific papers, and resulted in the publication of his first book, Chimpanzee Politics, in 1982.
 This book offered the first description of primate behavior explicitly in terms of planned social strategies.
-De Waal was first to introduce the thinking of Machiavelli to primatology, leading to the label "Machiavellian Intelligence" that later became associated with it.
-In his writings, De Waal has never shied away from attributing emotions and intentions to his primates, and as such his work inspired the field of primate cognition that, three decades later, flourishes around themes of cooperation, altruism, and fairness.
+De Waal was the first to introduce the thinking of Machiavelli to primatology, leading to the label "Machiavellian intelligence" that later became associated with it.
+In the mid 1990’s the book was put on a reading list for Republican House freshmen.
+In his writings, De Waal never shied away from attributing emotions and intentions to his primates, and as such his work inspired the field of primate cognition.

-His early work also drew attention to deception and conflict resolution, nowadays two major areas of research.
-Initially, all of this was highly controversial.
-Thus, the label of "reconciliation", which De Waal introduced for reunions after fights, was questioned at first, but is now fully accepted with respect to animal behavior.
-Recently, De Waal's work has emphasized non-human animal empathy and even the origins of morality.
+De Waal's early work drew attention to deception and conflict resolution among primates, both of which became major areas of research.
+At first, his research was highly controversial and the label "reconciliation", which De Waal introduced for reunions after fights, was initially questioned, but came to be fully accepted with respect to animal behavior.
+De Waal's later work emphasized non-human animal empathy and the origins of morality.
 His most widely cited paper, written with his former student Stephanie Preston, concerns the evolutionary origin and neuroscience of empathy, not just in primates, but in mammals in general.

-De Waal's name is also associated with bonobos, the "make love – not war" primates that he has made popular.
-But even his bonobo studies are secondary to the larger goal of understanding what binds primate societies together rather than how competition structures them.
+In the 1990s, there was resistance from editors against De Waal's desire to publish his work on bonobos, which included potentially controversial work about bonobo sex.
+However, he published an article in Scientific American in 1995 and the book Bonobo: The Forgotten Ape in 1997.
+De Waal made bonobos popular and gave them a "make love – not war" reputation.

-Competition is not ignored in his work: the original focus of de Waal's research, before he was well known, was aggressive behavior and social dominance.
-Whereas his science focuses on the behavior of nonhuman primates (mostly chimpanzees, bonobos, macaques, and capuchin monkeys), his popular books have given de Waal worldwide visibility by relating the insights he has gained from monkey and ape behavior to human society.
-With his students, he has also worked on elephants, which are increasingly featured in his writings.
+De Waal's larger goal was understanding what binds primate societies together rather than how competition structures them.
+However, competition is not ignored in his work: the original focus of de Waal's research was aggressive behavior and social dominance.
+Whereas his research focused on the behavior of nonhuman primates (mostly chimpanzees, bonobos, macaques, and capuchin monkeys), his popular books gave de Waal worldwide visibility by relating the insights he has gained from monkey and ape behavior to human society.
+With his students, he also worked on elephants, which were increasingly featured in his writings.

-His research into the innate capacity for empathy among primates has led De Waal to the conclusion that non-human great apes and humans are simply different types of apes, and that empathic and cooperative tendencies are continuous between these species.
+De Waal's research into the innate capacity for empathy among primates led him to the conclusion that non-human great apes and humans are simply different types of apes, and that empathic and cooperative tendencies are continuous between these species.
 His belief is illustrated in the following quote from The Age of Empathy: "We start out postulating sharp boundaries, such as between humans and apes, or between apes and monkeys, but are in fact dealing with sand castles that lose much of their structure when the sea of knowledge washes over them.
 They turn into hills, leveled ever more, until we are back to where evolutionary theory always leads us: a gently sloping beach."